 english idioms about love

-They add flavor to the language in unexpected ways.
+Idioms add flavor to languages in unexpected ways.

-They can have surprising meanings that are very far from the words included in them.
+They can have surprising meanings that are very far from the actual words.
 And native speakers love using them.

-Some describe the purest forms of love, others make fun of a person’s feelings and there are even a few that have a very dark meaning.
+Some of these idioms describe the purest forms of love, others make fun of a person’s feelings and there are even a few that have sad meanings (like breaking up).

 When you fall in love with someone, you have a strong attraction to or desire for them.